Native Extrapolation Awareness in Flow-Based Conditional Generation: Conclusion and Limitations

 \section{Conclusion and Limitations}

-{\algo} allows a single Flow Matching model to simultaneously perform high-fidelity prediction and intrinsic extrapolation detection.
+allows a single Flow Matching model to possess native extrapolation awareness while performing high-fidelity prediction tasks.
 Our core contribution is the formulation of a geometric phase transition: by actively enforcing trajectory divergence for off-manifold inputs, we transform the vector field from a generator into a self-monitoring mechanism.
 This shifts extrapolation detection from a post-hoc statistical estimation problem to a geometric constraint, ensuring that safety is an inherent property of the dynamics rather than an external add-on.
-Crucially, this design of {\algo} introduces zero inference overhead, establishing it as a robust solution for real-time critical applications.
+Crucially, this design of {\algo} introduces negligible inference overhead, establishing it as a robust solution for real-time critical applications.

-A limitation of our approach is the training overhead required to create hard negatives via iterative adversarial updates.
+A limitation of our approach is the training overhead required to create hard negatives in the case of an iterative process like PGD.
 Additionally, our current formulation relies on Euclidean Optimal Transport; but the contrastive principles developed here can easily be extended to Riemannian manifolds, which would make it effective to support geometric deep learning tasks~\citep{chen2024flow}.
-Finally, we plan to deploy {\algo} in real-world robotic tasks, where detecting extrapolations is essential to avert potentially harmful outcomes.
+Finally, as a next step, we plan to deploy {\algo} in real-world robotic tasks, where detecting extrapolations is essential to avert potentially harmful outcomes.